silverstripeltd/silverstripe-discoverer/docs/detailed-usage.md

 Filtering is a complicated beast, so I hope you're ready.

-For simple, non-nested filtering, there are some methods available to try and keep things as simple as possible.
+For basic filtering, there are some methods available to try and keep things as simple as possible.

 #### `filter()` method